cdapio/coopr/coopr-cli/README.md

 Coopr-CLI
 ==================

-The CLI is for managing Coopr from command line.
+ The CLI is used to manage Coopr from the command line.

 ## Supported Actions